vespa-engine/documentation/documentation/migrating-from-elastic-search-to-vespa.md

 http://host:port/search/?param1=value1&param2=value2&...
 ```

-> Note that the URL must be URL-quoted.
+* Note that the GET-query must be URL-quoted.

 As for an example of the format: